 We are all aware of the benefits of a garden arch, whether acting as a grand entrance to your garden or adding a focal point to an empty space.
 The related arbour, effectively an arch with a seat can further create a pleasant space to relax or shelter.

-(TIP: Many climbers are more scented in the evening)
+Did you know: Many climbers are more scented in the evening.

 - Some climbers such as Wisteria can become quite heavy over time, so ensure your structure is strong enough to support your chosen climber

 - The soil type and amount of sun in your arch's location will determine which climbers will be suitable

 - To keep things looking good all year round, you should regularly prune your plants, removing dead flower heads and to ensure the plants don't get out of control